peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/app-deployment/2-deploy-sample-db.md

 Congrats!
 You have now deployed a running MySQL DB!

-> :warning: Remember this DB data is not persisted and thus it should never be used in production!
+> WARNING: Remember this DB data is not persisted and thus it should never be used in production!
 Consider using a MySQL DB image with persistent stroag provided by OpenShift instead.)